Nothing, and So Be It

 Nothing, and So Be It (Niente e così sia) is a first-hand account book by Italian journalist Oriana Fallaci about a year as a war correspondent in Saigon, Vietnam, between 1967 and 1968.
-Niente e così sia was first published in Italian in 1969.
+It was first published in Italian in 1969.
 Fallaci based the book on the testimony of several American soldiers who participated in the Mỹ Lai massacre and the reports of some of the survivors.
 She received the Bancarella Prize (1970) for the book.

 Author

 Oriana Fallaci was an Italian journalist and author.
 A partisan during World War II, she had a long and successful journalistic career.
 Fallaci became famous worldwide for her coverage of war and revolution, and her "long, aggressive and revealing interviews" with many world leaders during the 1960s, 1970s, and 1980s.

 Her book Interview with History contains interviews with Indira Gandhi, Golda Meir, Yasser Arafat, Zulfikar Ali Bhutto, Willy Brandt, Shah of Iran Mohammad Reza Pahlavi, and Henry Kissinger, South Vietnamese President Nguyễn Văn Thiệu, and North Vietnamese General Võ Nguyên Giáp during the Vietnam War.
 The interview with Kissinger was published in Playboy.